 How much life insurance do I need?

-- How much would your death impact financially on those around you?
+- How much would your death impact them?

 - Do you have a mortgage you need to cover?